academe/omnipay-helcim/README.md

 ### Conclusions

 This payment gateway is a bit of an odd-ball.
-The Hosted Pages are okay for accepting donations or taking payments that are are reconciled manually by the recipient later.
+The Hosted Pages are okay for accepting donations or taking payments that are reconciled manually by the recipient later.
 However, using the Hosted Pages as the payment gateway for an e-commerce shop is fraught with potential problems, which I am still trying to find workarounds for.
 Use with caution, in the meantime.